RESET Society of Calgary

 About RESET Society of Calgary:

 Founded in 1989, RESET Society of Calgary (formerly known as Servants Anonymous Society of Calgary) helps women and children who are victims of sexual exploitation and/or sex trafficking.
-RESET reports that more than 90% of trafficking victims within Canada come from Canada.
+RESET estimates that about 3,000 women and girls are involved in sexual exploitation in Calgary.
+RESET reports that 86% of trafficking victims within Canada come from Canada, and that 96% of exploitation victims are women and girls.
 The most common recruitment age for sex trafficking is 13 to 14 years.
-RESET estimates that about 3,000 women and girls are involved in sexual exploitation in Calgary.
+RESET Society of Calgary does not provide a financial breakdown of its programs.

-Of these women, 92% were considered homeless at intake.
-86% had issues with addiction, 30% of the women were pregnant or had children, and 26% of the women identified as Indigenous, First Nations, or Métis.
-15% of participants came to RESET directly from a correctional facility.
-25% entered directly from a medical facility and 23% entered from an addiction treatment facility.
-64% of women received mental health support.
+In F2023, RESET Society of Calgary reports 72 women and children entered the EXIT programs.
+Of these women, 96% were considered homeless at intake, 94% had issues with addiction, 50% of women were pregnant or had kids, and 30% of women identified as Indigenous, First Nations, or Métis.
+14% of participants came to RESET directly from a correctional facility.
+87% of participants were supported with their physical health and 87% received mental health support.
+Since opening, RESET reports supporting over 1,100 individuals.

 My anchor